 “The crack spreads could be a significant indicator of demand over the coming weeks and months.”

-The measure of daily historical volatility in NYMEX crude oil was at 26.30% on September 22, slightly lower than the level on September 15.
-The price variance metric was at over 64% in March when the market corrected.
-Since crude oil tends to take the stairs higher and an elevator lower, volatility tends to move lower during bullish periods and vice versa, which was a reason for caution in late July when it rose to over the 50% level.
-Daily historical volatility peaked at 50.43% on July 22.
-While the metric is still at an elevated level compared to in June, when it briefly fell below 10% as the energy commodity was taking the stairs higher.
+The measure of daily historical volatility in NYMEX crude oil was at 27.0% on January 12, higher over the past week.
+The price variance metric in February futures rose to its highest level in 2021 at just over 82.30% on December 7.
+Since crude oil tends to take the stairs higher and an elevator lower, volatility tends to move lower during bullish periods and vice versa.
+Daily historical volatility spiked higher on November 26 from the 27.24% level on November 24 to 82.32% on the high.

-Crude oil open interest moved 2.03% lower over the past week.
-NYMEX crude oil moved 0.14% lower since the previous report.
-The energy shares underperformed crude oil since September 15.
-The XLE fell 2.87% since last week.
+Crude oil open interest moved 4.21% higher over the past week.
+NYMEX crude oil rose 6.15% since the previous report.
+The energy shares outperformed crude oil since December 22.
+The XLE moved 7.03% higher since the previous report.
 When it comes to the energy-related shares, we should continue to see consolidation in the oil business over the coming months.